UPDATE: Arrest warrant details father-son deadly stabbing

 WICHITA FALLS, Texas (TNN) - UPDATE 4/23 9:44 A.M: New details have emerged following the Wichita Falls Police Department’s investigation into a murder that happened early Thursday morning.

-When officers arrived at the home along Kemp Boulevard that Chadrick and Randy Russell shared just after midnight they said Randy told them he had stabbed his son.
+When officers arrived at the Kemp Boulevard home just after midnight that Chadrick and Randy Russell shared, they said Randy told them he had stabbed his son.
 The arrest warrant states Randy told officers his son, Chadrick, was “coming at him with deadly force” and “he had to stab him.”

 Officers said Randy detailed to them a fight that happened in the kitchen where Chadrick had hit him with a kitchen drawer, then Randy said he grabbed a knife next to him and stabbed Chadrick